Whether you are an indie or published author, you know by now how important reviews are. Genuine ones.

 Fake book reviews equal to fake testimonials of products that are incapable of delivering their promises and resort to dishonest tactics to convince you otherwise (we are all too familiar with websites that make you scream “spam”) .
 And they are as easy to spot.

-Whether you like it or not, when you are presenting your potential readers with fake reviews, you are being dishonest to them.
+Whether you like it or not, if you’re showing fake reviews to your potential readers, you are being dishonest to them.

-Never think negative book reviews are always bad.
-They are real, they are the proof that others found your book interesting enough to give it a try, but then in the end, it just wasn’t the book for them.
-If your product doesn’t have a single negative review, then something is wrong.
-It’s impossible to please everyone, learn how to embrace both positive and negative feedback.
+It’s not true that negative book reviews are a bad thing.
+They are real, they are the proof that others found your book interesting enough to give it a try, and it could be the case it just wasn’t the book for them.
+We can’t please everyone and your readers know this, they are not stupid.
+If your product doesn’t have a single negative review, then for sure something is wrong.
+Learn how to embrace both positive and negative feedback.

 Shouldn’t bloggers be allowed to make money from their blog?